joshuaedo/galleria/README.md

    The application should be accessible at `http://localhost:3000`.

-## Usage

-Galleria provides an example of how to create a sign-in form, sign out users, and protect routes that require authentication.
-You can explore the codebase to understand how these features are implemented.

-## Authentication

-### Local Email/Password Authentication

-- Use the sign-up form to create a new account with your email and password.
-- Use the sign-in form to log in with your email and password.

-### Google OAuth Sign-In

-- Sign In With Google is currently disabled for this project.

 ## Contributing

 We welcome contributions to Galleria!
 If you find any issues, have feature requests, or want to contribute improvements, just do it.

-## License

-This project is licensed under the MIT License.